xuxiaoooo/ABAFnet/README.md

 # ISFARNet
-A Novel Integrated Speech Feature Attention-based Recurrent Network Approach for Efficient Depression Detection and Analysis
+A Novel Attention-Based Acoustic Feature Fusion Network Approach for Efficient Depression Detection and Analysis

 ---